quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Setting the Reordering Threshold value {#set-threshold}

-To ensure timely loss detection, it is optimal to send a Reordering Threshold value of 1 less than the packet threshold used by the data sender for loss detection.
-If the threshold is smaller, an acknowledgement is (unnecessarily) sent before the packet can be declared lost based on the packet threshold.
-If the value is larger, it causes unnecessary delays. ({{Section 18.2 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3, equivalent to a Reordering Threshold of 2.
+To ensure timely loss detection, a data sender can send a Reordering Threshold value of 1 less than the loss detection packet threshold.
+If the threshold is smaller than the packet threshold, an acknowledgement is unnecessarily sent before the packet can be declared lost.
+If the value is larger, it can cause unnecessary delays in loss detection. ({{Section 18.2 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3, equivalent to a Reordering Threshold of 2.